segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ---

 > warning "Migrate mobile implementations to Firebase"
 > Google ended support for Google Analytics on iOS and Android mobile apps on October 31st 2019.
-To continue to continue measuring and optimizing user engagement in your mobile-apps, [migrate your implementation to use the Firebase SDKs](migrating).
+To continue measuring and optimizing user engagement in your mobile apps, [migrate your implementation to use the Firebase SDKs](migrating).

 ## Getting Started